Alan F. Segal

 Segal gave conference presentations and lectures internationally.
 He was a founding member of the Society of Biblical Literature program unit on Early Jewish and Christian Mysticism, and the SBL program unit on Divine Mediators in Antiquity.
 In 1988, he was the first Jewish member of the Society for New Testament Studies to address the society.
 He was elected a member of the American Society for the Study of Religion and the first American living outside Canada to be elected President of the Canadian Society for Biblical Studies.

-Until Segal's book Paul the Convert was published in 1990, most modern Biblical scholars failed to take into account the Jewishness of Paul and the vast majority of Jewish historians ignored Paul altogether because of his perceived anti-Semitic writing.
+Until Segal's book Paul the Convert was published in 1990, most modern Biblical scholars failed to take into account the Jewishness of Paul and the vast majority of Jewish historians ignored Paul altogether because of his perceived antisemitic writing.
 Segal argues in Paul the Convert that despite Paul's polemical rhetoric, the Jewish community must nevertheless consider the historical value of Paul's epistles because of the insights he provides into first century Hellenistic Judaism.

 Segal's exegetical concern is with the Jewish context of Paul's religious struggle following his conversion.
 He reads Paul's epistles in light of the social sciences, borrowing from modern sociological and psychological studies (especially those pertaining to conversion).
 He also examines Paul through the lens of Jewish Merkabah mysticism and the Rabbinic tradition – a pioneering method of study of the New Testament.
 Segal argues that in order to understand Paul thoroughly, one must understand the circumstances of his time and culture.
 Segal draws similarities between things like Paul's description of his conversion on the road to Damascus (2 Cor.
-12:1-9) and Ezekiel and Enoch's heavenly ascent.
+12:1–9) and Ezekiel and Enoch's heavenly ascent.
 He argues that Paul's emphasis on the Glory of God (Kavod) in these stories is characteristic of the Merkabah mystic tradition.
 The type of exegesis that Segal engages in provides a rare insight into first century thinking.